tensorflow/tensorflow/tensorflow/g3doc/hardware/adding_support/devices.md

 other optimizations.

-The GPU compatible devices get registered with a higher priority than the non-compatible devices via the expansion of
+The GPU compatible devices get registered with a higher priority than the non-compatible devices via the macro expansion of

 ```C++
 REGISTER_LOCAL_DEVICE_FACTORY("CPU", GPUCompatibleCPUDeviceFactory, 50);
 ```
+We want `GPUCompatibleCPUDevice` with higher priority so that CPU kernels can pass data faster to the GPU devices for processing.
+With this macro, all the CPU devices will be run with the GPU compatible code for optimized preformance.

 which expands to,
 ```C++